 If you’ve made it to the orchard or have a lot of apples on hand, I’ve been featuring a lot of apple recipes lately.
 Here are a few more to inspire you!

 Apple brownies are one of my most popular recipes.
-One bite and you’ll see why!
+If the picture above isn’t convincing enough, take one bite and you’ll see why!

-And who can resist the taste of cream cheese frosting when it is smeared nice and thick on top of a delicious apple cake?
-Not me!
+And who can resist the taste of cream cheese frosting when it’s smeared nice and thick on top of a delicious harvest apple cake?
+Not me… that’s for sure!

 There are so many ways to use apples this time of year.
 I hope my recipes inspire you to try something new for your family and friends to enjoy.